 Making phone calls?
 Offer to send donors your collection’s URL via text message as soon as you end the call.
 Sending letters?
 Put your collection’s unique QR code under your signature, and all people have to do is point their phone’s camera at it to get to your donation page.

 Based on data from Cheddar Up fundraising collections, open donations raise 45% more than fixed donations.
 Set this by choosing “Any Amount” when adding an item to your collection.
-Recurring donations raise the most.
-Learn all about how to set those up here.
+Also considerrecurring donations, as they raise even more and can help funds come in throughout the year.

 3. Consider wording carefully.